What Are Industrial Shredders?

 - Motor Gear Reducer

 Gear-reducers, also known as speed reducers, are a component of many mechanical, electrical, and hydraulic motors.
 Reducers are used to change the speed of the drive shaft.
-Through use of different reducer ratios, the drive shaft speed can be adjusted to either provide more torque or to adjust throughput of industrial shredders.
+Through the use of different reducer ratios, the drive shaft speed can be adjusted to either provide more torque or to adjust throughput of industrial shredders.
 If you need to grind a very tough material that needs a lot of torque, you can select different horsepower motors, and/or change the gear reducer to achieve the torque you need.
 If you need higher throughput, then the reducer could be adjusted to increase the speed the cutters rotate.
 All JWC shredders have reducers as all our industrial shredders rotate at a very slow speed.

 How do industrial shredders work?

 Based on the throughput, cutter force and particle size that your industry is trying to achieve, there is a shredder that will accomplish your goal.
 Our shredders’ throughput range is from 40 ft3/hr to 1500 ft3/hr.
 The cutting force will be determined by the type of solid and strength of the material that is being shredded.
-We often recommend to test the material being shredded to ensure that the industrial shredder is specified to meet the precise needs of your application.
+We often recommend testing the material being shredded to ensure that the industrial shredder is specified to meet the precise needs of your application.
 Our motor sizes range from 5 hp to 100 hp.

 Why are Industrial Shredders used?